Fredrik Marinus Kruseman

-Fredrik Marinus Kruseman (12 July 1816, Haarlem - 25 May 1882, Saint-Gilles) was a Dutch painter who specialized in Romantic style landscapes.
+Fredrik Marinus Kruseman (12 July 1816 – 25 May 1882) was a Dutch painter who specialized in Romantic-style landscapes.

 Biography

-He was the fourth son of Philip Benjamin Kruseman (1781-1842), a hatter, and Jacoba Mooij.
-He received his first drawing lessons from Jan Reekers (1790 - 1858) and attended the Vocational School in Haarlem from 1832 to 1833.
+Born in Haarlem, he was the fourth son of Philip Benjamin Kruseman (1781–1842), a hatter, and Jacoba Mooij.
+He received his first drawing lessons from Jan Reekers (1790–1858) and attended the Vocational School in Haarlem from 1832 to 1833.
 That year, he began to study painting with Nicolaas Johannes Roosenboom and, in 1835, moved to the Gooi, where he took advanced studies with Jan van Ravenswaay.
-He also studied briefly with the landscape painter, Barend Cornelis Koekkoek.
+He also studied briefly with the landscape painter Barend Cornelis Koekkoek.

 After a short time back in Haarlem, he went to Kleve, where he painted landscapes, then returned home in 1839.
 Two years later, he moved to Brussels where, except for a few months in Paris, he remained until 1852.
-After four years at home in Haarlem, he went back to Belgium and lived there until his death in 1882.
+After four years at home in Haarlem, he went back to Belgium and lived there until his death in Saint-Gilles in 1882.